 Over at Winterfell, Sansa continues to look flawless despite her prisoner status.
 She's giving us classic "Little Gray Riding Hood"—but how does the hood stay on her head?
 It balloons out like a parachute as she runs around, but it never seems to move an inch from its perch at the top of her forehead.
 And it's not just a cute look!
 It turns out she needs that parachute to survive the jump from the top of the outer wall of Winterfell.
 Into a nice, fluffy snow bank?
 Hopefully?

-Next we pop over to Braavos to check-in with everyone's favourite assassin-in-training.
+Next we pop over to Braavos to check-in with everyone's favorite assassin-in-training.
 Sansa bragged earlier this season about sewing her own dress, but looks like she's not the only Stark girl making her own outfits.
-Here we find Arya, already the undisputed Queen of Reinvention, wearing her most original look yet: the girl she compassionately euthanised a few weeks ago.
-She uses that girl's face to get close to the Ser Meryn Trant, who rose from relative obscurity to quickly become one of the most disgusting men ever to appear on tv.
-In a satisfying bit of vengeance, Arya demonstrates how even a simple burlap dress can be dressed up by accessorising with the blood of your defeated foes.
+Here we find Arya, already the undisputed Queen of Reinvention, wearing her most original look yet: the girl she compassionately euthanized a few weeks ago.
+She uses that girl's face to get close to the Ser Meryn Trant, who rose from relative obscurity to quickly become one of the most disgusting men ever to appear on premium cable.
+In a satisfying bit of vengeance, Arya demonstrates how even a simple burlap dress can be dressed up by accessorizing with the blood of your defeated foes.

 At last, we get to Dorne.
 It's truly a mystery why anyone would waste their time in the other six kingdoms when apparently hot people and hot weather come so easily in Dorne.
 The Dornish have probably never even heard the word "White Walker" before.
 Grace Coddington has just finished styling the whimsical cover shoot assembled on the dock here.
 The Sand Snakes always looked amazing in their battle gear, but here they show they also look good wearing these sheer romantic dresses in shades of pink and yellow.
 They could.
 And unfortunately for Myrcella they are just as deadly!